Dogue de Bordeaux: A Loyal Guardian and Gentle Giant

 However, they also are stubborn, protective, and highly self-confident.
 Dogues tend to be lukewarm at best toward newcomers and highly suspicious of strangers.
 It often takes them quite a while to warm up to unfamiliar people, and pushing introductions too fast can backfire.

-Their protective instincts make them outstanding guardians, but without proper management, they can become overly wary or even aggressive towards guests.
+Their protective instincts make them outstanding guardians, but they can become overly wary or aggressive towards guests without proper management.
 Consistent, early socialization and training are non-negotiable to shape a balanced adult Dogue.

 Training and Socialization: Essential from Day One